bormaxi8080/osint-timeline/DRAFT.md

 ----

 **New from CyberDetective:**

+Overlooked OSINT in the U.S. Court System.
+An article on how public records of court cases on state websites can be useful for #OSINT + a great list of resources: https://osint2h22v.substack.com/p/the-amazing-overlooked-osint-in-the

 Get Whatsapp Profile Information by phone number.
 ID, description, email, website, location etc. (works not only for business but also for personal accounts, WhatsApp Login no required): https://whatsapp.checkleaked.cc